opencadc/science-containers/docs/user-guide/interactive-sessions/launch-firefly.md

 **The LSST table and image visualizer for astronomical data exploration**

-Firefly is a powerful web-based visualization tool originally developed for the Large Synoptic Survey Telescope (LSST) project.
+Firefly is a powerful web-based visualization tool originally developed for the Rubin Observatory LSST.
 It provides advanced capabilities for viewing images, overlaying catalogs, and analyzing tabular data - making it perfect for survey data analysis and multi-wavelength astronomy.

 ## 🎯 What is Firefly?